The-going/evlproject/content/core/user-api/_index.md

 to invoke the real-time, ultra-low latency services the latter delivers.

-- Once attached, such thread may call EVL core services, until it detaches from the core by a call to [evl_detach_self()]({{< relref "core/user-api/thread/_index.md#evl_detach_thread" >}}), or exits, whichever comes first.
+- once attached, such thread may call EVL core services, until it detaches from the core by a call to [evl_detach_self()]({{< relref "core/user-api/thread/_index.md#evl_detach_thread" >}}), or exits, whichever comes first.
 It may still call routines from the standard
-\*libc, except when it requires real-time guarantees.
+\*libc, except when real-time guarantees are required.

 - when an EVL thread requires real-time guarantees, it must use the proper services provided by `libevl` exclusively.
 If it calls a